 In this How-To, we will walk you through the install of Apache in your Fedora 20 Cloud Server.

 A cloud server with Fedora 20 already installed.
-If you don’t already have a server, please spin up a market-leading cloud server in under 30 seconds.
+If you don’t already have a server, please spin up a market-leading virtual private server in under 30 seconds.

 Installing Apache in Fedora 20

 systemctl start httpd.service

 You will want the Apache service to start on start-up/reboot with the following command:

 systemctl enable httpd.service

 Add the following commands in Apache to override in Firewall-cmd as follows:

 You can now verify that Apache is installed correctly by typing http:// and your IP on your browser.